 - Data Entry Operator/Clerk – responsible for supplying accurate documentation that may be part of a billing, patient, inventory or customer service capacity

 - Call center agent – answers phone calls and inquiries of clients and provides customer support, usually to people from other countries

 - Freelancer working online – doing online jobs for clients abroad, such as data entry, article writing, SEO, customer support, administrative support etc., which mainly depends on your skills

 - Administrative Staff – personnel responsible for the organization and management of office duties and tasks; positions that include office secretary, personal assistant and office clerk

 Career Opportunities AbroadMost countries require their own licensure examination to work as a licensed accountant, so oppurtunities abroad are mostly for jobs which do not require licensure.
 Another option would be to take and pass the licensure exam at the country which you intend to work in.

 Salary LevelsIn the Philippines, entry level jobs for both board passers and non board passers are more or less the same.
-Compensation is above the minimum wage, it can range from 12,000php to 18,000php per month.
-For those who have more experience and who passed the CPA board, salary can reach as high as 60,000php.
+Starting salaries can range from 12,000php to 18,000php per month.
+For those who have more experience and who passed the CPA board exam, salary can reach as high as 60,000php.